 Some grains are better than others for managing diabetes.

-A scale called the "glycemic index" measures how quickly food is digested into sugar and absorbed in the blood.
-High glycemic foods raise blood sugar faster and should be eaten in limited portions, or eaten with lower glycemic index foods.
+A scale called the glycemic index (GI) measures how quickly food is digested into sugar and absorbed in the blood.
+High glycemic foods raise blood sugar faster and should be eaten in limited portions, or eaten with lower GI foods.

-White rice is more processed and it has a higher glycemic index than brown rice, although the index of brown rice can vary with type and brand.
+White rice is more processed and it has a higher GI than brown rice, although the index of brown rice can vary with type and brand.

 Different varieties of rice have different glycemic indexes.
 Some long grain rice varieties, converted rice, and basmati rice varieties are lower on the GI scale than white rice.

-Puffed rice cereal and rice cakes are sometimes thought of as diet foods, but they have a high glycemic index and they are not ideal for healthy meals.
+Puffed rice cereal and rice cakes are sometimes thought of as diet foods, but they have a high GI and they are not ideal for healthy meals.